loomio/loomio_help/content/user_manual/privacy.md

 _Q: What is the timeout period for inactive sessions?_

 A: We don't have a session timeout.
-If an organisation has a timeout requirement, we recommend this is implemented at the computer session level rather than application session.
+If an organization has a timeout requirement, we recommend this is implemented at the computer session level rather than application session.

 ### Notifiable incidents